 - The Committee shall keep records of information it gathers related to the complaint, allegation or suspicion in accordance with the Association’s Privacy Code and Record Keeping Policy.

 - The Committee shall keep the records confidential and not give access to them to persons other than Committee and Board members, its advisors or agents, except with express consent of both the Member and the Committee.

-- The completed file of a Committee inquiry, investigation and decision shall be kept for at least five years after the Committee’s on the matter, and thereafter at its discretion.
+- The completed file of a Committee inquiry, investigation and decision shall be kept for at least five years after the Committee’s decision on the matter, and thereafter at its discretion.
 However in the case where suspension or revocation of board certification results, the file shall be kept permanently.

-- The Committee shall in writing report their findings of fact and conclusions of its preliminary inquiry and/or full investigation to the Board, and shall provide a copy to the Member.
+- The Committee shall, in writing, report their findings of fact and conclusions of its preliminary inquiry and/or full investigation to the Board, and shall provide a copy to the Member.

-- If the Board believes that the report of the Committee’s investigation does not warrant proceeding further with the disciplinary process, the Board shall in writing inform the Member and may, subject to the Member’s concurrence, dismiss the matter and proceed no further on it, and the Board shall so inform the Complainant.
+- If the Board believes that the report of the Committee’s investigation does not warrant proceeding further with the disciplinary process, the Board shall, in writing, inform the Member and may, subject to the Member’s concurrence, dismiss the matter and proceed no further on it, and the Board shall so inform the Complainant.

 - Where it finds a Member guilty of professional misconduct, incompetence, negligence or failure to abide by the prescribed standards of the Association, the Committee shall determine a measure of remedy or penalty which it considers appropriate to the nature and degree of the failure.